-was something that Mari Saarenpää had experienced.
+HE PRECARIOUSNESS OF modern life was something that Mari Saarenpää had experienced.
 Saarenpää was one of the 2000 unemployed people selected to participate in the nation-wide basic income experiment in Finland that ran from 2016 to 2018.
-She told the newspaper Helsingin Sanomat that interviewed her that "the most significant effect of basic income is psychological."
-She explained that even though the monthly universal benefit is not a large amount of money, it is enough to ease the stress and fear related to her financial struggles each month.
+She told the newspaper Helsingin Sanomat that "the most significant effect of basic income is psychological."3 She explained that even though the monthly universal benefit is not a large amount of money, it is enough to ease the stress and fear related to her financial struggles each month.